abdelrahman-elkady/se-tutorial/lab-1.md

     $ cd se-tutorial/
     draz at apples-MacBook-Pro.local  ~/se-project/se-tutorial

-The default for `cd` is `cd ~` which cahnges directory back to your home directory.
+The default for `cd` is `cd ~` which changes directory back to your home directory.

-> typing the tab key while writing will trigger the terminal to autocomplete if directory available (may be case sensitive though).
+> typing the tab key while writing will trigger the terminal to auto complete if directory available (may be case sensitive though).

 #### how can we move
 To create a folder we make a directory `mkdir`